AutoML: A Survey of the State-of-the-Art: Open Problems and Future Directions

 \subsection{Robustness}

-NAS has been proven effective in searching for promising architectures on many open datasets (e.g., CIFAR-10 and ImageNet).
-Those datasets are usually for the research purpose; therefore, most of the images are well-labeled.
-However, in real-world situations, the data inevitably contains noise (e.g., mislabeling and inadequate information).
-Even worse, the data might be modified to be adversarial data with carefully designed noises.
-Deep learning models are easily fooled by adversarial data, and so is NAS.
-Currently, there are a few studies \cite{is_nas_robust,NAS_Meets_Robustness,Chen2020OnRO,vargas2019evolving} making efforts to boost the robustness of NAS against adversarial data.
-Guo et al. \cite{NAS_Meets_Robustness} experimentally explore the intrinsic impact of network architectures on network robustness against adversarial attacks, and observe that densely connected architectures tend to be more robust.
-They also find that the flow of solution procedure (FSP) matrix \cite{FSP_matrix} is a good indicator of network robustness, i.e., the lower the FSP matrix loss more robust the network is.
-Chen et al. \cite{Chen2020OnRO} propose a robust loss function to alleviate the performance degradation under symmetric label noise effectively.
-In \cite{vargas2019evolving}, the authors adopt an evolutionary algorithm to search for robust architectures from a well-designed and vast search space, where many types of adversarial attacks are used as the fitness function to evaluate the robustness of neural architectures.
+NAS has been proven effective in searching promising architectures on many open datasets (e.g., CIFAR-10 and ImageNet).
+These datasets are generally used for research; therefore, most of the images are well-labeled.
+However, in real-world situations, the data inevitably contain noise (e.g., mislabeling and inadequate information).
+Even worse, the data might be modified to be adversarial with carefully designed noises.
+Deep learning models can be easily fooled by adversarial data, and so can NAS.

+So far, there are a few studies \cite{is_nas_robust,NAS_Meets_Robustness,Chen2020OnRO,vargas2019evolving} have attempted to boost the robustness of NAS against adversarial data.
+Guo et al. \cite{NAS_Meets_Robustness} experimentally explored the intrinsic impact of network architectures on network robustness against adversarial attacks, and observed that densely connected architectures tend to be more robust.
+They also found that the flow of solution procedure (FSP) matrix \cite{FSP_matrix} is a good indicator of network robustness, i.e., the lower is the FSP matrix loss, the more robust is the network.
+Chen et al. \cite{Chen2020OnRO} proposed a robust loss function for effectively alleviating the performance degradation under symmetric label noise.
+The authors in \cite{vargas2019evolving} adopted EA to search for robust architectures from a well-designed and vast search space, where various adversarial attacks are used as the fitness function for evaluating the robustness of neural architectures.